Local college baseball league set to begin

 Many of the coaches are local high-school head coaches.

-The names of the teams are the Bundt Cakes (coached by Lake Braddock High’s John Thomas), the Night Owls (coached by Sal Colangelo), the Yard Dogs (coached by Woodgrove High’s Rusty Smith), the Rough Riders (coached by Flint Hill School’s Tom Verbanic), the Hot Wings (coached by South Lakes High’s Morgan Spencer), the Gators (coached by Centreville High’s Rowland), the Chili Dogs (coached by Paul VI Catholic High’s Billy Emerson) and the Sliders (coached by Westfield High’s Hahne).
+The names of the teams are the Bundt Cakes (coached by Lake Braddock High’s John Thomas), the Yard Dogs (coached by Woodgrove High’s Rusty Smith), the Rough Riders (coached by Flint Hill School’s Tom Verbanic), the Hot Wings (coached by South Lakes High’s Morgan Spencer), the Gators (coached by Centreville High’s Rowland), the Chili Dogs (coached by Paul VI Catholic High’s Billy Emerson) and the Sliders (coached by Westfield High’s Hahne).

 Verbanic said he is happy just to get back to baseball, which he hasn’t coached since March 12 when the high-school seasons were canceled.